Taming-the-BEAST/Skyline-plots/README.md

 source('/dir/Skyline_Example.R');
 ```

-First, the script loads the logfile and calculates the HPD intervals for {% eqinline R_0 %} and the becoming noninfectious rate.
+First, the script loads the logfile and calculates the HPD intervals for {% eqinline R_e %} and the becoming noninfectious rate.

 ```R
 lf     <- readLogfile(fname, burnin=0.1)